clementGOURIOU/benchmark_motorbike/combustion/reactingFoam/LES/DLRCJH/README.md

 ## Instructions

 ### Preliminary
-- Compile the model *GPUChemistryModel* via the *Allwmake* file contained in the folder *thermophysicalModels* (under development for OpenFOAM-v2212)
+- Compile the model *GPUChemistryModel* via the *Allwmake* file contained in the folder *thermophysicalModels* (for OpenFOAM-v9, under development for OpenFOAM-v2306)
     - first, the Allwmake automatically compiles the NVIDIA CUDA scripts
     - then, the Allwmake compiles the CPU scripts to add the GPUChemistryModel to the runTime selection table
 - Set the *constant/chemistryProperties* file to develop the simulation with the new model